maxime-tournier/maxime-tournier.github.com/notes/continuum-mechanics.md

 Rather than defining the energy density directly on $$F$$, one generally computes a so-called *deformation tensor* meeting the above requirements.
-Then, a *stain tensor* is obtained that quantifies how much the deformation tensor deviates from the identity.
+Then, a *stain tensor* is obtained which quantifies how much the deformation tensor deviates from the identity.
 Finally, an energy density is associated to the strain tensor.